 Proximity to Heat Sources | High | Avoid placing window treatments near open flames or electrical hazards |

-By knowing about fire dangers in home textiles, following safety rules, and making window coverings fireproof, you can protect your home and family.
-This is a big step in preventing fires.
+By understanding the risks of home textiles, following safety guidelines, and treating window coverings with protective solutions, you can help safeguard your home and family.
+This is an important step in preventing hazards.

 Fabric Type | Fire-Resistance Properties | Advantages |